Solar Powered Air Conditioners: A Comprehensive Guide

 A solar panel is a device that captures the power of the Sun.
 It converts the Sun rays into electrical energy.
 This energy can then be used directly or stored in a battery.
 This is known as DC power.
 A solar-powered air conditioner then uses this DC power, either directly as DC or after conversion into AC (using an inverter), and heats or cools your home.

 Furthermore, instead of using grid energy, a solar-powered air conditioner uses the energy of the Sun.
 It can use the grid energy, though, if needed.
-That can be done by making a few modifications to the air conditioner.

 What Is the Cost of Solar Powered Air Conditioners?